Superior Academy of Music’s comprehensive program

 Students who receive the musicianship class will become well rounded musicians and more proficient performers.
 Students may choose from a variety of instruments including piano lessons, jazz piano lessons, violin lessons, guitar lessons, cello lessons, and/or voice lessons.

 National Assessments Opportunities

-Superior Academy of Music is a Founding School for The Royal Conservatory Music Development Program, the national standard for accreditation in music education at the precollege level.
+Superior Academy of Music is a Founding School for The Royal Conservatory Certificate Program, the national standard for accreditation in music education at the precollege level.
 SAM’s students receive preparation for these national music assessments held three times a year and receive a National Certificate as well as detailed written feedback from national and international experts in the music field.
-In addition, SAM is also a testing center for The Music Development Program so students can take the assessments directly at our Academy.
+In addition, SAM is also a testing center for The Royal Conservatory so students can take the assessments directly at our Academy.
 This program allows students to receive certification, track their progress, and measure their improvements based on an international standardized music curriculum.
-Examination costs are charged separately by the Music Development Program when students register for assessments.
+Examination costs are charged separately by the Royal Conservatory when students register for assessments.